Sending Commands to a Modem (Hayes Compatible)

 T To set up touch tone dialing.

-To Disable Call Waiting: Use *70,, before your digits to dial (in most telecos).
+To Disable Call Waiting: Use *70,, before your digits to dial (most telecos).

 n=1 off hook